Engee documentation

 engee.script.@include(path::String)

-Inserts the contents of the specified script in the place where the macro is called.
-Unlike engee.script.run, which executes the script separately, the @include macro lexically inserts the script code at the call point.
+Inserts the contents of the specified script in the place of the macro call.
+In contrast to engee.script.run, which executes the script separately, a macro @include lexically substitutes the script code in place of the call.

-If @include is used inside a block of code (for example, inside a function), variables in the script that are not declared as global will be interpreted in the lexical environment where the macro call is located.
-This allows, for example, to use variables from an external function inside the included script - the script will see them as local variables of the current scope.
+If @include If it is used inside a code block (for example, inside a function), then variables in the script that are not declared as global will be interpreted in the lexical environment where the macro call is located.
+This allows, for example, to use variables from an external function inside the included script — the script will see them as local variables of the current scope.

 Arguments